LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 ^[Yes, today it would have been `element.parentNode?.removeChild(element)`, which is a little less noisy, but this was before the optional chaining operator.]

 It may seem small, but this is only because the overall code is small.
-The actual difference in signal-to-noise ratio is staggering.
-The exact numbers (81% vs 20% here) vary based on specifics, but when the difference is meaningful, it is so large it transcends such details.
+The actual difference in signal-to-noise ratio is staggering ^[The exact numbers (81% vs 20% here) vary based on specifics such as variable names, but when the difference is meaningful, it is so large it transcends such details.].

 <figure class="width-m">
   <object data="images/code-signal-to-noise.svg"></object>